EugenMayer/dotfiles_initial/README.md

 # we should downgrade / upgrade only to 5.4, not higher.
 Otherwise bluetooth will not work properly
 # - headset cannot be paried / are not shown as audio devices
 # - paired devices cannot be reconnected after a reboot
+# - login screen does not show up with linux59 - we would need to alt+ctrl+f2 then alt+ctrl+f1 to fix it. linux54 just works
 sudo mhwd-kernel -i linux54
 ```
 - reboot once